tek/ribosome-py/README.md

 # Intro
 A framework for building and testing [neovim-python] plugins consisting of:
-* convenient decorators for commands with json argument parsing
+* convenient decorators for commands and functions with json argument parsing
 * message-passing machines for command dispatching
 * neovim API abstractions
 * integraton test framework